jonasesser/ts-audio-device-switch/README.md

 ## Prototype Installation

 The Installation of the first prototype version is still complex, but will be simplified in the final version.

+>The prototype does not really change the audio device but switches the Teamspeak sound of the selected user to the center box.
+This means that the sound is no longer sent to
+>the stream.
+By upscaling and switching from surround to mono it is then possible that the streamer himself can still enjoy the sound.

 1. Download and Install the plugin that fits to your system